ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: The Training

 \section{The \computerrl Training}

-Building upon the stable and efficient environment and training framework~\ref{sec:framework}, we establish a robust foundation for large-scale agent training.
-However, scaling end-to-end training is hindered by challenges in initializing a capable and diverse base policy and by entropy collapse during RL, which limits sustained improvement.
-In this section, we detail our approach to scalable \computerrl training, highlighting how these algorithmic innovations facilitate efficient learning in complex desktop environments.
+In Section~\ref{sec:framework}, we establish a robust foundation for large-scale agent training.
+However, scaling end-to-end training still faces challenges in initializing a capable base policy and entropy collapse during RL.
+This section details our scalable \computerrl training approach and its algorithmic innovations for extended training in desktop environments.